EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Science/Systems/Payments Systems in the US.md

 - The revenue models for the card networks consist of processing fees and brand-use service fees assessed on all transactions made with a card carrying the network brand.

 - The credit card has been called “the most profitable product in banking history” in the United States.
-With industry revenues estimated at more than $140 billion annually (accruing to MasterCard and Visa bank issuers, for credit cards alone), it is clearly an attractive business.
+With industry revenues estimated at more than USD 140 billion annually (accruing to MasterCard and Visa bank issuers, for credit cards alone), it is clearly an attractive business.

 - Near-universal acceptance.
 Almost all retail establishments in the U.S. accept credit cards, as do many non-retail enterprises, including billers, B2B manufacturers, distributors and wholesalers, governments, nonprofits, and educational institutions.
 A saturated marketplace.
 Almost 80% of American households—more than 90 million households or about 175 million individuals—had one or more credit cards at the end of 2008.
 Many Americans without access to credit have debit or prepaid cards.
 Multiple cards.
 Of Americans who have a credit card, most have more than five cards each.
 They are used to choosing between those cards at the point of sale based on a wide variety of factors, including available credit lines, rewards, and purpose of the purchase.